rubytester/domkey/README.md

-# Domain Specifc PageObject for Selenium Watir-Webdriver
+# Domain Specific PageObject for Selenium Watir-Webdriver

-PageObject that models business domain first and browser code second.
+PageObject that models specific domain first and browser code second.

-Watir-Webdriver is the Bee's Knees!
-Now with Domain Specific PageObject Factory!

 Watir-Webdriver is the Bee's Knees!
 Now with Domain Specific PageObject Factory!